MusTaco/The-Lotto-Game/README.md

 # The-Lotto-Game
-repo for a lotto game i created in python
+# Repo for a lotto game i created in python

+Run the shell file or the following commands to install the required modules - sudo apt install python3-pip sudo apt install python3-tk pip3 install pygame